Telmooo/jpass/docs/checkstyle-report.md

 ## Report (0.1.21-SNAPSHOT)
 Go to [full_report](./reports/checkstyle-0.1.21-SNAPSHOT.pdf) for a detailed overview of the 342 warnings that were triggered initially by Checkstyle (before the disabling/change of the previously mentioned rules).
 To note that imports' ordering and line lengths related violations were the 2 most reported.

-A brief summary of the number of violations per file can be seen below:
+A summary of the number of violations per file can be seen below:

 | **Files** | **Info** | **Warnings** |    **Errors**    |
 |:---------:|:--------:|:------------:|:----------------:|